Building a Healthy Relationship between ESG and Your Supply Chain

 Measuring Impact and Long-Term Value

-Measuring ESG performance against targets—especially when you already have enough data to set some targets—is straightforward depending on the criteria.
-However, measuring ESG impact broadly, that’s a tough nut to crack.
+Measuring ESG performance against targets—especially when you already have enough data to set some targets—is straightforward, depending on the criteria.
+However, measuring ESG impact broadly is a tough nut to crack.
 It’s not easy to measure trade-offs or the impact of the choices you didn’t make.

 This is why it’s important to embed ESG into your strategy and weave it throughout the enterprise.
 The results of progress or positive impacts cannot be achieved in a silo or with one individual.
 Making sure your supply chain is ready for a long-term relationship and knowing everyone is on the same page takes communication, alignment of values, and transparency.
 It’s truly a team effort to make it work for the long haul.